novnc/noVNC/README.md

   a WebSockets emulator using Adobe Flash. iOS 4.2+ has built-in WebSocket support.

-* Fast Javascript Engine: noVNC avoids using new Javascript functionality so it will run on older browsers, but decode and rendering happen in Javascript, so a slow Javascript engine will mean noVNC is painfully slow.
+* Fast Javascript Engine: this is not strictly a requirement, but without a fast Javascript engine, noVNC might be painfully slow.

 * I maintain a more detailed browser compatibility list <a href="https://github.com/kanaka/noVNC/wiki/Browser-support">here</a>.